Cycling74/rnbo.unity.audioplugin/README.md

 Here we implement a Native Audio Plugin for Unity as well as a helper object that facilitates working with that plugin.

-After following the steps below, learn more about working with [RNBO in Unity](docs/README.md).
+After following the steps below, visit the `docs/` directory to learn more about working with [RNBO in Unity](docs/README.md).

-Check out a working example of [a drumkit and a humming orb](https://cycling74-assets.nyc3.digitaloceanspaces.com/rnbo/unity/example-projects/RNBODrumkit.zip).
+You can also check out a working example of [a drumkit and a humming orb](https://cycling74-assets.nyc3.digitaloceanspaces.com/rnbo/unity/example-projects/RNBODrumkit.zip).

 ![Drum Kit and Orb](docs/images/drumkit-orb.png)